Bramman: Plot

-JP finds out that Siva is not an associate of Madhan and is doubtful of him directing a movie.
-JP requests Siva to hand over the story rights to him so that he can make the movie with another director, to which Siva refuses.
-Siva learns that JP has actually planned to make the movie with Madhan, who is now debuting in the Tamil film industry.
+JP finds out that Siva is not an associate of Madhan and is doubtful of him directing a film.
+JP requests Siva to hand over the story rights to him so that he can make the film with another director, to which Siva refuses.
+Siva learns that JP has actually planned to make the film with Madhan, who is now debuting in the Tamil film industry.
 Siva feels happy and gives the story rights for free, to JP.
 Also, Madhan meets Gayathri through matchmakers and falls in love with her.
 He proposes a wedding arrangement, to which Gayathri's parents agree.
 Although Gayathri is not interested, she agrees to the wedding as Siva does not reciprocate her love.
 Madhan reaches Coimbatore for the wedding and suddenly remembers about his childhood friend Siva.
 He goes to Siva's house to invite him and is shocked upon seeing the photograph of Siva.
 He then understands the truth.
 Siva's friend Nandhu informs the sacrifices made by Siva for the success of Madhan, including his love towards Gayathri.

 Madhan feels bad that he did not recognise Siva but feels proud that Siva was aware of Madhan's growth over these years.
-He stops his marriage, meets Siva in his theater and unites him with Gayathri.
+He stops his marriage, meets Siva in his theatre and unites him with Gayathri.